srimangithubin/bank-marketing-decision-tree/README.md

 - `yes`
 - `no`

 A node with mostly one class has low Gini impurity.
-A node with a strong mix of both classes has higher Gini impurity.
+A node with a strong mix of both classes has high Gini impurity.

-The Decision Tree tries to choose splits that reduce impurity and create purer child nodes.
+The Decision Tree chooses splits that reduce impurity and create purer child nodes.

 ---

 ### 2. Entropy

-Entropy measures the disorder or uncertainty in a node.
+Entropy measures disorder or uncertainty inside a node.

 The formula is: